BGD-1DAY00/Trip-List-Project/README.md

 # A trip list project
 - lists out trips from json server db
 - it can also filter through the array to show certain trips
-- pracricing hooks, react modular stying
+- practicing hooks, react modular stying